- Faith and Worship

 Catholic Diocese of Little Rock

 Bishop Anthony B. Taylor preached the following homily at St. Jude the Apostle Church in Jacksonville on Tuesday, Nov.
-1, 2020.
+1, 2022.

 We Americans value success and parents do all they can to motivate their children to do well, which in itself is a very good thing.
 Unfortunately, this often translates into a lot of pressure to succeed, as if the top of the ladder is where the greatest happiness is to be found: upward mobility.

 True happiness is found not at the lonely top of the ladder, but rather at the well populated bottom of the ladder.
 Happiness comes not from worldly success, but rather from humble service.

 We admire worldly success as if this were some great feat.
 But actually, going up the ladder isn't all that hard — people do it all the time.
 Indeed, most who try are able to climb up at least a few rungs of the corporate ladder in the course of their career.

 Freely choosing to go down the ladder is much harder.
 But in the beatitudes, Jesus defies conventional wisdom by declaring that downward mobility is the path to happiness, not upward mobility.
 That true happiness is found not at the lonely top of the ladder, but rather at the well populated bottom of the ladder.
 Happiness comes not from worldly success, but rather from humble service.